Pandav0x/SD2PC/README.md

 # SD2PC

-This is just a little script transfering all files from the first path given to the last path
+This is just a little program transfering all files from the first path given to the last path given in args